 SG Building's products have been featured in reports by several leading media outlets including Fortune, NY Times, NY Post, USA Today, CNN, Washington Post, ABC World News, NBC Nightly News and Bob Vila.
-In addition, Popular Mechanics selected one of SG Building's buildings as a "best green design" in its April 2009 edition.

 Description of Business

 SG Building first selects shipping containers appropriate for the project, often that have reached the end of their useful life, which are then designed and proprietarily engineered.
 These durable steel containers are then modified or manufactured under contract into a structure that is referred to in this "Description of Business" section as "SG BlocksTM".
 A combination of engineering and architecture is used to make the containers adaptable for a wide variety of commercial and residential uses.